GreengageDB/greengage/README.md

 Users always connect to the coordinator server, which divides up the query into fragments that are executed in the segments, and collects the results.

-More information can be found on the [project website](https://greenplum.org/).
+More information can be found on the [project website](https://greengagedb.org/).

-## Building Greenplum Database with GPORCA
+## Building Greengage Database with GPORCA
-GPORCA is a cost-based optimizer which is used by Greenplum Database in conjunction with the PostgreSQL planner.
+GPORCA is a cost-based optimizer which is used by Greengage Database in conjunction with the PostgreSQL planner.
 It is also known as just ORCA, and Pivotal Optimizer.
 The code for GPORCA resides src/backend/gporca.
 It is built automatically by default.